CRCIT/angular-confirm-bootstrap/README.md

 # "Angular Confirm Bootstrap"
 [![License](http://img.shields.io/:license-apache-brightgreen.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

-Client confirmation which offers the possibility to accept or cancel an action.
+Client confirmation which shows an uib-bootstrap modal and offers the possibility to accept or cancel an action.

 ## Description

-Para utilizar angular-confirm-bootstrap en tu proyecto:
+In order to use angular-confirm-bootstrap in your project:
 * bower install https://github.com/CRCIT/angular-confirm-bootstrap.git
-* Incluir el modulo en el bower.json en caso de no haber utilizado el comando --save al ejecutar el bower install
-* Poner directiva angular-confirm-bootstrap en un atributo del html
-* Utilizar los parámetros deseados de esta lista para personalizar el confirm:
+* Include the library in your bower.json file if you haven't previously used the option --save while executing bower install
+* Include the module 'angular.confirm.bootstrap' as an angular dependency
+* Use the directive 'angular-confirm-bootstrap' as a html element or attribute
+* You can configure the following params:

     *  confirmText: Type: string, text button action Ok by default 'Ok'
     *  buttonConfirmClass: Type: string, default: empty